-I set the ALC control on the back of the amplifier fully counter clockwise when looking at the back of the amplifier.
+With the amplifier turned off, set the ALC control on the back of the amplifier fully counter clockwise when looking at the back of the amplifier.
 This only needs to be done once.

-I set the ALC SET control on the front of the amplifier to 4 and tune for maximum output power.
-This corrresponds to about 130 ma of grid current, 380 ma of plate current and about 50 watts of output power from the FTDX-1200.
-This produces about 700 watts of output power from the amplifier.
+Now, set the ALC SET control on the front of the amplifier to 4 and tune for maximum output power.
+This corresponds to about 120 ma of grid current, 400 ma of plate current and about 55 watts of output power from the FTDX-1200.
+This should produce about 700 watts of output power from the amplifier.
 Note that you should never exceed 700 watts of key down output, if you do, reduce the power output from the FTDX-1200.

-Once the amplifier has been tuned properly at maximum power, I reduce the ALC SET control on the front of the amplifier to 3.5 - this keeps everything below the maximum limits for the 3-500Z, about 110 ma of grid current and 375 ma of plate current and about 45 watts of output power from the FTDX-1200.
+Once the amplifier has been tuned properly at maximum power, reduce the ALC SET control on the front of the amplifier to 3.5 - this keeps everything below the maximum limits for the 3-500Z, about 110 ma of grid current and 380 ma of plate current and about 50 watts of output power from the FTDX-1200.

-The FTDX-1200 ALC meter indicates that everything is well within the correct range (the blue area of the ALC meter) when operating on SSB.
+The FTDX-1200 ALC meter should indicate that everything is within the proper range (the blue area of the ALC meter) when operating on SSB under normal speaking conditions.